vladamon/cosuno-demo/README.md

 Your client app will run on the http://localhost:3000 (or some other port if this is taken).
 From there you can start playing with the app :)

-Make sure that your local server is running already, locally on the http://localhost:8000
+Your local server will run on the http://localhost:8000

 Happy using experience!